My Friend Kevin

 relationship - but not for me.
 Like I said, I only have friends.

-addition to his mechanical talents, Kevin (also known as Tin Man), is
+addition to his mechanical talents, Kevin (aka Tin Man), is

 no slouch when it comes to writing the King's English.
 I like